Frequently Asked Questions

 Do you have combination parent/child classes?

-At this time we specifically do not, however, if a parent and child wish to study together, the parent is more than welcome to join the class that best fits their child.
+At this time we specifically do not, however, if a parent and child wish to study together, they are more than welcome to train together.

 Are you associated or have memberships with any major international organizations?

-I have been affiliated with a several organizations over the years.
+We have been affiliated with a several organizations over the years.
 The current one I am associated with is Kyusho.Expert.
 This is an international organization of pressure point instructors with no political agenda.
 We are all there to learn from each other and expand our knowledge.
-My current Kempo instructor, Grandmaster Mark Kline, is the organizer of this group who is based out of New Jersey, and who also has a school in Italy.
-I am also a charter school with CSSD/SC which is also an international organization lead by Grandmaster Bram Frank, my knife instructor.
+Grandmaster Mark Kline, is the organizer of this group who is based out of New Jersey, and who also has a school in Italy.
+We are also a charter school with CSSD/SC which is also an international organization lead by Grandmaster Bram Frank.

 Do you have a discount for family members of current members?